The Bit in Between is Claire Varley’s first novel.

 Claire Varley grew up on the Bellarine Peninsula and lives in Melbourne.
 She has sold blueberries, worked in a haunted cinema, won an encouragement award for being terrible at telemarketing, taught English in rural China, and coordinated community development projects in remote Solomon Islands.

 Her short stories and poems have appeared in Australian Love Stories (‘A Greek Tragedy’), Australian Love Poems (‘Beatitude’), Seizure online (‘Poll’, ‘Hallow’), page seventeen (‘Once’, ‘Hamlet, Remus and Two Guys Named Steve’), Sotto (‘in the name of’) and [Untitled] (‘The Nicholas Name’, ‘Behind Tram Lines’).
 In 2015 she was shortlisted for Seizure’s Viva la Novella 2 competition.
 Oh, and when she was sixteen she was the Victorian state winner of the secondary section of the Dorothea Mackellar Poetry Award for a very depressing poem about life in the outback.
 They read her poem at school assembly.
-The Bit In Between is her first novel.

 Check out Claire’s website.